Westville, Florida

 Westville is a town in Holmes County, Florida, United States.
-As of the 2010 census, the town had a population of 289, up from 221 at the 2000 census.
-From 2000 to 2010, the Westville town population growth percentage was 30.8%.
+Westville is part of the Florida Panhandle in North Florida.
+As of the 2020 census, the town had a population of 261, down from 289 at the 2010 census.
+From 2010 to 2020, Westville's population growth percentage was -9.7%.

 Geography

-Westville is located in southern Holmes County at 30°46′4″N 85°51′8″W (30.767681, –85.852302), on the west side of the Choctawhatchee River.
+The approximate coordinates for the Town of Westville is located in southern Holmes County at 30°46′4″N 85°51′8″W (30.767681, –85.852302), on the west side of the Choctawhatchee River.
 To the east across the river is the town of Caryville in Washington County.

 U.S. Route 90 passes through Westville, leading east through Caryville 11 mi to Bonifay, the Holmes County seat, and west 18 mi to DeFuniak Springs.
 Interstate 10 passes through the southern part of the town limits, but the closest access is from Exit 104 in Caryville.

 According to the United States Census Bureau, Westville has a total area of 19.4 km2, of which 18.7 km2 are land and 0.7 km2, or 3.53%, are water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Westville has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 261 people, 137 households, and 97 families residing in the town.